 1) Sitting Inventory

 The amount of product (or dollars worth of product) in-house.
-Depending on your business, you should refer to sitting inventory as either dollars worth or amount - but make sure to consistently stick to one.
+Depending on your business, you should refer to sitting inventory as either dollars worth or physical amount - but make sure to consistently stick to only one unit of measure.

 The amount of product (or dollars worth of product) used in a set period of time.
 Depletion can based on daily, weekly, or monthly sales and is often calculated using the sales reporting data from your POS.